 Krutika Bopanna, Co-founder

 Krutika is an alumna of TISS, Mumbai.
 She has worked as a mental health professional conceptualizing and providing psychological services in multiple forms to individuals, groups and communities.
-At present, Krutika is a researcher in the field of psychology, associated with reputed institutes in India.
+While no longer with TSC, Krutika continues to be a researcher in the field of psychology, associated with reputed institutes in India and abroad.

 Please consider sharing your experiences around mental health or illness with us. email@example.com